Silver Lake USD 372

-Silver Lake USD 372 is a public unified school district headquartered in Silver Lake, Kansas, United States.
+Silver Lake USD 372 is a public unified school district with headquarters in Silver Lake, Kansas, United States.
 The district includes the communities of Silver Lake, Kiro, and nearby rural areas.

 History

 In 1911, a new six room brick school building replaced the original two room structure and the first high school class was organized.

 In 1928, that building became the elementary school.

-In 1952, the high school burned and a new high school was completed in 1953.
+In 1952, the high school was burned.
+A new high school was built and completed in 1953.

-In 1961, a new elementary school was completed in 1961.
+In 1961, a new elementary school was completed.

-In 1994, a sizeable addition was made to the existing high school, including a new gym, locker room facilities, and classrooms.
+In 1994, a sizeable addition was made to the existing high school; including a new gym, locker room facilities, and classrooms.
 The middle school grades 7 and 8 were moved to the same building as the high school.
-The elementary/middle school building which was previously grades 3-8 became grades 1–6.
-And the old elementary building (the original high school building from 1911), which had been K through grade 2, became preschool and Kindergarten only.
+The elementary/middle school building which was previously grades 3-8 became the place for grades 1–6.
+The old elementary building (the original high school building from 1911), which had been for Kinder through grade 2, became preschool and Kindergarten only.

 In 2008, a new gym was built at the elementary school.
 It is three times the size of the original gym.

 In 2010, USD 372 suffered major spending cuts, which included the art program, teachers, lunches, etc.